 Introduction

-The European Network Code on Emergency & Restoration (EU NCER) came into force on 18 December 2017 and this document is NGESO’s approach to discharging the requirement in that Network Code which requires preparation of a System Restoration Plan.
+The European Network Code on Emergency & Restoration (EU NCER) came into force on 18 December 2017 and this document is NESO’s approach to discharging the requirement in that Network Code which requires preparation of a System Restoration Plan.
 This System Restoration Plan has been developed in consultation with industry stakeholders.

 As provided for in the EU NCER Article 23, this System Restoration Plan has been designed in consultation with Stakeholders in the GB Synchronous Area.
 GB Parties who will be required to comply with the requirements of the EU NCER are detailed in Appendix A of this System Restoration Plan.
 In general, the EU NCER applies to the following parties in GB.